mlliarm/mlliarm.github.io/README.md

 # About

+## Scientific programmer - Analyst

+Independent professional in computational science.
+I use Python (Numpy, SciPy, Matplotlib), Mathematica and C/C++11 for simulations and scientific calculations solving mathematical problems of a wide range, from differential equations to optimization.

+I'm also interested in data analytics and the application of mathematical methods in the fields of machine learning, statistics and optimization using Python and R.

-Hello !
-I'm an alumni (BSc) from the Physics department of the University of Crete.
-I also hold a MSc from the Mathematics department of the University of Patras, in Computational Mathematics and Computational Intelligence.
-My MSc thesis was on Active Learning with JCLAL.
+Finally, I'm holding a MSc in Computational Mathematics and Computational Intelligence from the Mathematics department of the University of Patras and a BSc in Physics.
+My MSc thesis was on Active machine learning using JCLAL and Weka.

 # What